-\begin{itemize} \item $\sum_{i=1}^n \theta_{i, t-k}\Delta Q_{it}$ is the \textbf{within-sector term of structural change} (the contribution of increasing complexity at the sectoral level to the change in labour-weighted Fitness) \item $\sum_{i=1}^n Q_{it}\Delta \theta_{i, t}$ is the \textbf{between-sector term of structural change} (the contribution of labour shifts from low to high complexity sectors to the change in labour-weighted Fitness) \end{itemize}
+\begin{itemize} \item $\sum_{i=1}^N \theta_{i, t-k}\Delta Q_{it}$ is the \textbf{within-sector term of structural change} (the contribution of increasing complexity at the sectoral level to the change in labour-weighted Fitness); \item $\sum_{i=1}^N Q_{it}\Delta \theta_{i, t}$ is the \textbf{between-sector term of structural change} (the contribution of labour shifts from low to high complexity sectors to the change in labour-weighted Fitness) \end{itemize}

-The between component, given by $\sum_{i=1}^n Q_{it}\Delta \theta_{i, t}$, identifies the measure of structural change of interest.
+The between-component, given by $\sum_{i=1}^N Q_{it}\Delta \theta_{i, t}$, identifies the measure of structural change of interest.
 This will be used to explain the observed trends in wage inequality, employment growth, and functional distribution of income.